 “South African parents have the right to know about safe alternatives for their child and to ask their doctor about non-drug treatments.”

-South Africa reports having one of the highest rates in the world of prescribed stimulants for children labeled with so-called Attention Deficit Hyperactivity Disorder (ADHD) - a rate even higher than in the U.S. While The New York Times recently reported the prescription of dangerous antidepressants and antipsychotics to children aged two and younger in the U.S., South Africa shows antidepressants are also being prescribed to children aged two and younger and powerful antipsychotics like Risperdal are approved to treat disruptive behavior in children older than 5 with mental retardation.
+South Africa reports as having one of the highest rates in the world of prescribed stimulants for children labeled with so-called Attention Deficit Hyperactivity Disorder (ADHD) - a rate even higher than in the U.S. While The New York Times recently reported the prescription of dangerous antidepressants and antipsychotics to children aged two and younger in the U.S., South Africa shows antidepressants are also being prescribed to children aged two and younger, and powerful antipsychotics like Risperdal are approved to treat disruptive behavior in children older than 5 with mental retardation.

 Wanting South Africa to avoid the epidemic psychotropic drug abuse of children the U.S. is experiencing, Citizens Commission on Human Rights (CCHR) International has launched a campaign to inform South African parents and teachers about psychotropic drug risks in children.

 As part of the campaign, booklets on psychiatry were distributed to parents to become better informed and to refuse to sign consent forms for children to be “screened” for psychological or mental “disorders” through the school system.
 Parents can also download, print, and sign a form to protect their child from invasive school questionnaires that could lead to a referral to a psychiatrist for psychotropic drugs.
 South Africa adopted an “Integrated School Health Policy” in 2010, which included a mental health program.
 It likely opened the door to more children potentially being drugged.